The-CodeBreakeR/piqtree/docs/quickstart/simulate_trees_alignments.md

 ### Description of Parameters for Alignment Simulation

 - `trees`: list[cogent3.PhyloNode].
 A list of cogent3 trees.
-- `model`: str.
+- `model`: Model | str.
 The substitution model.
 AliSim supports [all models](https://iqtree.github.io/doc/Substitution-Models) available in IQ-TREE.
 Please refer to [AliSim's User Manual](https://iqtree.github.io/doc/AliSim#specifying-model-parameters) for specifying other substitution models and their parameters.
 - `rand_seed`: int.
 The random seed number.
 - `length`: int.
 The length of sequences.
 Default: 1000 sites.
 - `insertion_rate`: float.
 The insertion rate.
 Default: 0.